Scientific: Tagetes lemmonii (not to be confused with Tagetes lucida, Mexican tarragon)

 USDA 8-11

-Form & Character: Mostly herbaceous perennial, vigorously upright and open, informal.
+Form & Character: Vigorously upright and open, warm, informal.

-Foliage/Texture: Dark green pinnately compound leaves with tinges of reddish bronze to 4" long, heavily aromatic, medium fine texture.
+Foliage/Texture: Dark green. pinnately-compound leaves with tinges of reddish bronze to 4-inches long, heavily aromatic having a strong scent of mint and lemon; medium fine texture.

-Flowers & Fruits: Small, terminal, yellow daisy flowers, fruits inconspicuous.
+Flowers & Fruits: Small, terminal, orange yellow daisy like flowers; fruits are inconspicuous.

-Seasonal Color: Yellow blooms throughout late fall to spring depending on location of culture
+Seasonal Color: In Phoenix, typically grows orange yellow blooms throughout late fall to spring.

-Temperature: Not tolerant of lower desert heat in exposed planting locations.
-Also, damaged by cold at around 20oF.
+Temperature: Not tolerant of desert heat (will not survive) if planted in bright western exposures (with reflected sunlight).
+It is also damaged by cold at around 20oF.

 Light: Full sun

-Watering: Once every two weeks during the summer.
+Watering: Water deeply once every week or two during the summer.
+Little water needed during winter.
 Withhold water to slow vigor.

-Pruning: Shear back heavily during late spring (after flowering) or fall (before cool season growth) to stimulate growth and flowering
+Pruning: Prune back heavily during late spring (after flowering) and/or in fall (before cool season growth) to stimulate growth and flowering.

 Propagation: Seed, cutting

-Additional comments: Great desert native xeriscape accent perennial shrub.
-Mt.
-Lemon marigold is named after John G. Lemmon (1832-1908) who first collected this plant for cultivation in 1882 from the Huachuca Mountains in Cochise County, AZ.
-T. lucida (Mexican tarragon) has simple leaves.
-Heavy fragrance of foliage is offensive to some.
+Additional comments: This is a great high desert native xeriscape accent perennial shrub that struggles a bit in low desert locations becase of the intense summer heat.
+Mount Lemon marigold is named after John G. Lemmon (1832-1908) who first collected this plant for cultivation in 1882 from the Huachuca Mountains in Cochise County in Arizona.
+Mount Lemon marigold is often confused with Tagetes lucida (Mexican tarragon).